Deregulation 2024 -

 None of this, of course, will in any way ease my chief executives’ complaints about the difficulties in building stuff.
 Compared with clearing the way for railway lines or housing developments, opening up capital markets and financial regulation is easy.
 It is also the kind of deregulation that comes with big risks.
 It opens the doors to another round of corporate scandals: a repeat of the ones that created the rules in the first place.
 It can also, as the council pension funds argue, create markets that are less attractive to investors, not more.
 Starmer needs to ensure that he is backing actual builders, not just people pretending.

-The Prime Minister returned to Deregulation and the growth agenda in this Times article in January 2025.
+The Prime Minister returned to deregulation and the growth agenda in a Times article in January 2025.

 Growth is the defining mission of this government.
 It is the only way to deliver our Plan for Change and put more money in people’s pockets.
 The only cure for the sickness of stagnation and decline. ...